-Cold wallets are highly secure offline wallets that keep your cryptocurrency holdings disconnected from the internet.
-These wallets are typically found in the form of “hardware wallets”, which are purpose-built devices similar in size to a USB drive.
+A cold storage wallet is a highly secure offline wallet that keeps your cryptocurrency holdings disconnected from the internet.
+There are physical wallets typically found in the form of “hardware wallets”, which are purpose-built devices similar in size to a USB drive.

 It’s important to note that you should only ever purchase a hardware wallet form the manufacturer to eliminate the threat of tampering.
 Never purchase a hardware wallet secondhand or from Ebay.
 See news article: Man’s Life Savings Stolen from eBay Reseller Hardware Wallet.

-The Trezor was the first hardware wallet to hit the market and is largely considered to be the “gold standard” of cryptocurrency storage security.
-The Trezor connects to any computer via a USB cable, and offers users multiple layers of security that virtually eliminate the threat of a third party gaining access to your private keys.
+The Trezor was the first Bitcoin hardware wallet to hit the market and is largely considered to be the “gold standard” of cryptocurrency cold storage security.
+The Trezor connects to any computer via a USB cable and offers users multiple layers of security that virtually eliminate the threat of a third party gaining access to your private keys.

 Ledger Nano X

 The Ledger Nano S is the cheapest hardware wallet with a screen on the market and is the most popular option.
 Offering a simple and easy setup with any computer, the Nano S comes with a range of security features that are similar to those offered by the Trezor.